 As it has become Ironman tradition the day’s men’s and women’s pro winners return back to the finish line to greet the last of the finishers and give them their medals, its really an emotion packed finish line.

 From the cheering crowd, the announcers rallying up the crowd, the music the joy ,excitement and release of emotion by the finishers from the days extreme exhaustion, I can see why this sport can become cult-like in a good sort of way..
-For me this was the highlight of the event.
+While I was there to spectate and see the pro’s , it turned out for me the closing hours were the highlight of the event, definitely a must see, it will give you a new perspective on the human spirit.

-When the final 17:00h cut-off ends sometime shortly past midnight, the music subsides, and a traditional Hawaiian fire dance (closing ceremony) right on the finish line plus a goodwill speech by an island elder in ??lelo Hawai?i , the native Hawaiian language, closes out the evening.
+When the final 17:00h cut-off for the last age group wave ends sometime shortly past midnight, the music subsides, and a traditional Hawaiian fire dance (closing ceremony) right on the finish line plus a goodwill speech by an island elder in ??lelo Hawai?i , the native Hawaiian language, closes out the evening.
+Any athletes still on the course can cross the finish but missing the cut-off, will not be recognized as official Ironman finishers..

 Photographic Gear, Cameras and Drones….